sbodmer/TinyRCP/README.md

 # TinyRCP
-Small GUI Java framework to create simple visual interfaces.
+Small GUI Java framework to create simple Swing visual interfaces.

 ## Architecture
 The framework is complelty modular and plugin based.